mkorman9/dragonsectorteaser2019/PlayCAP/README.md

 ![app](screenshots/app.png)

 By analysing given javascript I found out that the app might be controlled through an external gamepad.
-Basically we send commands like `left`, `right`, `up` and `down` which will move a cursor in corresponding direction.
-Also `select` appends focused character to the "Flag" field, and `reset` moves cursor into initial position.
+Basically we can send commands like `left`, `right`, `up` and `down` which will move a cursor in a corresponding direction.
+Also `select` appends a focused character to the "Flag" field, and `reset` moves a cursor to the initial position.
 These action are triggered using a DPAD and A/X buttons.
 I didn't have any gamepad to test it, so I made sure I'm able to control the input by applying modification to the end of the script.
 ```javascript